 Can you use any fruit and what spices with that fruit? can you e-mail the info?
 Thank you!
 Love it

-I’d love blueberry butter so much more than apple as blueberries are my favorite fruit!
+I love this blueberry butter so much more than apple as blueberries are my favorite fruit!
 Thanks for breaking down the difference between jam, jelly, etc. too — I love it!
-I’d want to put this butter on pretty much everything and I love that you can make it in the slow cooker!
+I want to put this butter on pretty much everything and I love that you can make it in the slow cooker!

 Hi Cheyanne,